unfirthman/unfirthman/README.md

 # Hi there
 ## I love contributing to open source projects!

-I work in JavaScript and React.
+I work in Javascript, Python, React, and shell scripts

-Secretly (not so secret) I love Python and would love an excuse to use it more.

 ## NEOVIM ENTHUSIAST